inBeat/inbeat-website/content/top-influencers/tiktok/models/malaysia/_index.md

 ---
-title: Top 10 Models TikTok Influencers In Malaysia In 2023
+title: Top 10 Models TikTok Influencers In Malaysia In 2024
 description: >-
-  Find top models TikTok influencers in Malaysia in 2023.
+  Find top models TikTok influencers in Malaysia in 2024.
 Most popular hashtags: #fyp #duet #foryou #malaysia.
 platform: TikTok
 hits: 13
-text_top: Identify the best TikTok influencers on inBeat.
+text_top: Identify the most popular TikTok influencers on inBeat.
-text_bottom: Our database has 13 TikTok influencers like this in Malaysia for you to connect with.
+text_bottom: Our search engine holds 13 TikTok influencers like this in Malaysia for you to work with.
 profiles:
   - username: "missnaziakhn.786"
     fullname: >-